DeWalt vs. Bosch: Which of the Two Brands Is Better?

 That said, DeWalt also has a significant overseas presence not only in terms of sales but also in terms of manufacturing.
 It has factories in Brazil, China, the Czech Republic, Italy, Mexico, and the United Kingdom.

-As for Bosch, most of its power tools are made in Malaysia and a considerable amount is made in Mexico, Taiwan, and China as well.
+As for Bosch, most of its power tools are made in Malaysia, while a considerable amount are made in Mexico, Taiwan, and China as well.
 That said, the company still maintains a smaller-scale manufacturing capability in Europe – namely in Germany and Switzerland – as well.

 DEWALT 20V MAX Cordless Drill Combo Kit, 10-Tool (DCK1020D2)